Skip to section

 Not all trading platforms are made equal.
 I discovered that when choosing the best stock trading app, it’s essential to consider the following factors.

-1. Does It Have CHESS Sponsorship?
+1. Does The App Have CHESS Sponsorship?

 This contrasts with the custodian model, where the trading platform owns the shares on your behalf.